 Emotion Coaching Dos and Don’ts

-Do validate and label the child’s emotions
+DO acknowledge, validate and label emotions

-Do help children understand emotions and learn problem solving
+DO help children understand emotions and learn problem solving

 For example, “I wonder what made you feel this way”, ‘How did you feel when that happened?’, or ‘Can you think of anything that would have made it easier?’
 Asking these open-ended questions will encourage them to think about what they are feeling and why.

-Do teach coping skills
+DO teach coping skills

 When you feel they are ready, teach them how to deal with challenging emotions, such as anger or sadness, healthily.
-Emotion coaching of anger can have an immerse impact on their ability to cope with stress.
+Emotions coaching of anger can have an immerse impact on their ability to cope with stress.
 Teach your child at least one coping skill that works well for them, and encourage them to practice daily.

 Another coping skill is re-appraising.
 Help your child reexamine the upsetting situation.
 Reappraising is not the same as invalidating emotions.
 Instead of saying that their anger is not valid, help them look at the situation from a different angle.

-Do model emotional control and provide examples
+DO model emotional control and provide examples

 For example, “I remember feeling really embarrassed when I spilled my drink at school.”
 Your child will then relate to that same experience and learn how you reacted in that situation.
-It helps them understand themselves better and lets them know what behavior (or expression of emotion) is acceptable in a certain situation.
+It helps them understand themselves better and lets them know what appropriate behaviors (or expression of emotions) are in a certain situation.